ishaj72/CPP/README.md

 # My-Codes
-The repository contains my practise codes
+The repository contains my practise codes.All codes are in c++ language